GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 Download the data for this exercise [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Exercise_2.zip) and unzip the folder

-In the data subfolder (\data\input), you will find the data you need to start the exercise.
+You will find 5 Case studies which contain 2 Sketch Maps (one based on OSM, one on satellite imagery) and the respective Quality Report

 :::